-“Being under the influence of alcohol or drugs does not go well with operating a vehicle for multiple reasons,” says our Pittsburgh DUI accident attorney from SMA Law Group.
+“Being under the influence of alcohol or drugs does not go well with operating a vehicle for multiple reasons,” says our Pittsburgh DUI accident attorney from SMT Legal.
 “Multiple studies have shown that alcohol-impaired drivers suffer from reduced reaction times, diminished ability to concentrate and focus on the road, impaired vision, poor judgment, and a higher likelihood of falling asleep while driving.”

 All these factors make drunk driving extremely dangerous.
 Unfortunately, many drivers do not fully understand basic risk concepts associated with operating a vehicle under the influence of alcohol or controlled substances (or else, more than 37,000 Americans would not die in drunk driving car accidents each year).

 Fact #1: Each year, more than 1.4 million drivers are arrested for driving with blood alcohol content (BAC) of more than .08, which is the legal BAC limit in most states, including Pennsylvania.

 Fact #2: Individuals in the 21-25 age group are responsible for nearly 25 percent of all drunk driving accidents in Pennsylvania and all across the U.S. The rate declines steadily for each age group older than 25.